mapitman/linux-setup/README.md

 # linux-setup

+**NOTE: I'm no longer updating the scripts in this repo.
+I'm using [mapitman/linux-bootstrap](https://github.com/mapitman/linux-bootstrap) instead.**

 Scripts for getting my Linux environment set up after doing a fresh install.
 Works with Ubuntu, Fedora and Arch.

 On Arch (or Arch derivatives) this will install [aurman](https://aur.archlinux.org/packages/aurman) to help manage AUR packages.